Tigers vs. Rangers Player Props Betting Odds

 - He's going for his third straight quality start.

-- Perez has two starts in a row of five innings or more.
+- Dunning has nine starts in a row of five innings or more.

-- He has two appearances with no earned runs allowed in 15 chances this season.
+- He has seven appearances with no earned runs allowed in 17 chances this season.

 |Opponent